ese5160/a14g-final-submission-t03-outdoor-innovators/README.md

 * **HRS 01 - Microcontroller Core**

- The project shall be centered around the SAM W25 microcontroller, which provides Wi-Fi connectivity and robust data processing capabilities for handling sensor inputs and controlling output devices.
+ * The project shall be centered around the SAM W25 microcontroller, which provides Wi-Fi connectivity and robust data processing capabilities for handling sensor inputs and controlling output devices.
 Connection: SPI/I2C/UART, Voltage: 3.3V

- As is shown in project photos, our customed PCBA use SAM W25 as our MCU.
+ * Verification: As is shown in project photos, our customed PCBA use SAM W25 as our MCU.
 This requirement is met.

 * **HRS 02 - Proximity Detection**